sergevar/paulgrahamblog/cleaned/newideas.md

 [^4]: This is one reason people with a touch of Asperger's may have an advantage in discovering new ideas.
 They're always flying on instruments.

 [^5]: Hall, Rupert.
 From Galileo to Newton.
 Collins, 1963.
 This book is particularly good at getting into contemporaries' heads.

-Thanks to Trevor Blackwell, Patrick Collison, Suhail Doshi, Daniel Gackle, Jessica Livingston, and Robert Morris for reading drafts of this.